wrld3d/wrld-routing-api/README.md

  --- | ---
 |`loc`   | A semicolon separated list of points expressed as longitude,latitude, with an optional floor level index for waypoints that are indoors.
 Note that the semicolon may be encoded as %3B.
 |`apikey`| An WRLD application API token, obtained from the [WRLD developer site](http://www.wrld3d.com/developers/apikeys/).
+|`limit`| Optional maximum distance in meters from loc points to the route start/end point.
+Default value is 10.

 ### routelevels